Characters from "The Works"

 William "Bil" Maher "created many of 'The Works' cast of 25 robots" (-"Inside The Works" by Suzan Prince).
-(I don't actually have 25 robots to show you.)
+I don't actually have 25 robots to show, but there are still plenty to see!
+I've included some info on designers and modelers if available.

 Thumbnail images link to full-size images hosted on their respective websites!
 There are also short notes if you hover over an image or "[src]".

-I highly recommend checking out Paul Heckbert's website for credits for individual images & characters (also where some of the names come from), and watching the videos listed on the Resources page to see characters in motion.
+I highly recommend checking out Paul Heckbert's website, where a lot of wonderful information here is from, and watching the videos listed on the Resources page to see characters in motion.

 Humans